 Embrace of Change

-Members within a security-oriented culture must be able to adapt in a changing environment.
+Members of a security-oriented culture must be able to adapt to a changing environment.
 Emerging social and technological threats along with changes to regulatory requirements and legal processes require firms to be able to adapt accordingly in order to remain successful and to serve clients well.
 A security-oriented culture supports and encourages change.

 Like the wind, it is hard to perceive corporate culture and even harder to manipulate it.
 As was previously noted, various cultures exist within each organization and they can be revealed by using Schein’s three levels.
 The present culture, however, may be inhibiting compliance with new legislation, regulations, and security initiatives which may ultimately cause a company to fail.
 After close examination of the current culture, remedies can be established to cure the disparity.